 I want this blog post to go out to all the talented folks in Raleigh who are looking for a job at a place that gets them.
-A place that understands what it takes to be productive in today’s workplace.
+A place that understands what it takes to be productive in today’s workforce.
 A place that says, “Yes, it’s not just OK to play foosball at work—it’s encouraged.”
-After reading this post, I hope you’ll agree with me—that place is ABT.
+After reading this post, I hope you’ll agree with me—that place is Atlantic BT.

 The author (right) and his brother compete in a foos-focused outreach event at ABT.